Malta Judiciary and Law Overview

 The legal system is based on civil (Roman) law, which eventually progressed to the Code de Rohan, Code Napoleon with Influences from Italian Civil and Penal Law.
-However, English Common Law is also a source of Maltese Law, particularly in commerical, corporate and public Law, with the judiciary often making references to English Common Law judgments on matters of interpretation.
+However, English Common Law is also a source of Malta Judiciary and Law, particularly in commercial, corporate and public Law, with the judiciary often making references to English Common Law judgments on matters of interpretation.

 In 1987 Malta adopted the European Convention on Human Rights as part of its law.
 Since then, Maltese citizens have the right of access to the European Court of Human Rights in Strasbourg.
 This Court is composed of judges from the member States of the Council of Europe, including Malta.

 As of 1995, in line with the country’s ambition to join the EU, Maltese Law has transposed EU Directives.

 The Courts of Justice cater for all civil and criminal proceedings.
 There are also ten (10) Local Tribunals in Malta and Gozo which deal with depenalised offences.

 - The Court of Appeal

 - The Criminal Court